 I know you are probably wondering what the hell this headline could possibly have anything to do with virtual organization management, however, sit back and relax because in a few minutes it's going to make a great deal of sense.

 I know that the phrase "resistance to change" is something that we're not only all familiar with but something that is embedded in just about every single living creature's DNA, including us human beings.
 As well, any historian or anthropologist can find a link between the downfall of any great civilization and the level of that civilization's resistance to change.
 The level of that civilization's resistance to change can be measured in terms of its culture; its political, military, economic, educational, and religious institutions and leaders; and the abilities of these institutions and leaders to adapt to change.

-The more an individual, organization, or society is willing to adapt to change - instead of relentless praising itself and its spectacular achievements, continuing to bask in its glory and good fortune, and either ignoring or taking a very timid approach to examining these winds of change - then the more likely it becomes possible for it to survive and continue to prosper.
+The more an individual, organization, or society is willing to adapt to change - instead of relentlessly praising itself and its spectacular achievements, continuing to bask in its glory and good fortune, and either ignoring or taking a very timid approach to examining these winds of change - then the more likely it becomes possible for it to survive and continue to prosper.
 And since nothing lasts forever, the longer it will take for them to eventually crumble and give way to the new guard.
 As well, the reverse is true.

-If that's the case, then one might ask why we are so reluctant to adapt to change when the overwhelming body of evidence accumulated throughout the entire history of mankind and since the beginning of time seems to clearly indicate that this mindset works to our own detriment and will eventually cause our own downfall.
+If that's the case, then one might ask why we are so reluctant to adapt to change when the overwhelming body of evidence accumulated throughout the entire history of mankind, and since the beginning of time, seems to clearly indicate that this mindset works to our own detriment and will eventually cause our own downfall.